datasnack/datasnack.github.io/guide/docs/development.md

 Now you can start the Data Hub with `python manage.py runserver`.

+### Python Debugger

 To run the application through a debugger follow [this guide](https://code.visualstudio.com/docs/python/tutorial-django#_create-a-debugger-launch-profile) for an example on how to debug Django projects in Visual Studio Code.

+### Formatting and Linting

+The project contains a [`.editorconfig`](https://editorconfig.org/) for common standards regarding handling indenting.

+The Python code is linted and formatted according to the [ruff](https://docs.astral.sh/ruff/) configuration in the `pyproject.toml`.

+For JavaScript and CSS the code is linted and formatted with the defaults of [biomejs.dev](https://biomejs.dev/).

 ## Frontend

 For the frontend the JavaScript and CSS assets are bundles with [Vite](https://vite.dev/).
-For this run `npm install` to install the needed dependencies.
+Run `npm install` to install the needed dependencies.

 Use `npm run dev` during development, with hot reloading (works only with `DEBUG=True`).